geryb-bg/gery-web/blog/WebUSB/Example/article.md

 };
 ```

+We are sending the data to endpoint number 2 by using the transferOut method.
 That's all we need to get our LED to change colours.
 Run the code again and change the LED colour a few times.

 ## Listening for data